-Note: Except for graduate research, thesis or the equivalent, all work must be completed by the end of the following full semester.
+Student Name) (EID) (Semester & Year) CRN, Course # and Section) Course Title (Cr.
+Hrs.
+The work to be completed is as for evaluated by another faculty men in sufficient det ail so that, the work can be full semester.
 Instructor may establish an earlier deadline.
-If work is not completed by the deadline, the grade of "F" will be entered on the student's transcript and the student will be re3quired to re-enroll to earn credit in the course.
+If work is not completed by the deadline, the grade of "F" will be entered on the student's transcript and the student will be re3quired to re-enroll to earn credit in the